-Student groups will consist of 3-4 members.
-Groups should plan for 12-15 minute presentations with 2-3 minutes for questions from classmates.
-A rubric will be available online and will be discussed on the first day of class.
-All students should have a role in presenting.
-Prior to the presentation, groups will be expected to turn in a copy of the presentation on Canvas.
-Additionally, the group will be expected to submit 3-4 proposed test questions on the topic of their presentation via Canvas before the presentation.
-Questions can be in multiple choice or short answer format, and answers should be provided with the correct answer highlighted as appropriate.
+Students should plan for 15-20 minute presentations with 3-5 minutes for questions from classmates.
+It is imperative that the research paper be written from the perspective of a clinical health psychologist.
+A rubric will be available online and will be discussed on the first week of class.
+Prior to the presentation, students will be expected to turn in a copy of the presentation on Canvas.
+Additionally, students will be expected to submit 3-4 proposed test questions on the topic of their presentation via Canvas before the presentation.
+Questions should be in multiple choice format with correct answers provided.
 These questions will be included on the exams throughout the semester as the instructors deem appropriate and therefore should cover material shared with the class.